Revolutionary opera: Later model plays

-Revolutionary operas after the Cultural Revolution
+After the Cultural Revolution

 Although these works bear unmistakable political overtones of the time when they were created, they nonetheless had significant artistic values, and for this reason, some of the works remain popular decades after the Cultural Revolution.
+As academic Kazushi Minami observes, many people, especially rural people, cherished the yangbanxi and still do today.
 Some of the eight model revolutionary operas have been sent on tours around the world without much of its original political content.
 According to Liu Kang from Duke University: